-It is the job of the Nutmeg investment team to manage your money.
-During periods of volatility we are as busy as ever – but we do not substantially change our process in response to short-term volatility because we know it is a natural part of investing.
+It is the responsibility of the Nutmeg investment team to manage your money.
+During periods of volatility they are focused on this, but don’t necessarily change processes in response to short-term volatility because they recognise it is a natural part of investing.

-In fact, the investment team take a six to twelve-month perspective and avoid being distracted by short-term movements, or “market noise”.
+In fact, the investment team take a six to 12-month perspective and avoid being distracted by short-term movements, or “market noise”.

 Although the team try to smooth our customers’ investment journeys, they don’t try to get rid of volatility.
 Instead, they spend time checking whether their underlying investment thesis is holding.